Close Menu

 Very low greenhouse gas emissions

-Carrying more gear
+Carrying more stuff

 With the right panniers or heavy-duty racks, you can transport camping equipment, fishing gear (excellent fishing information is available at McFly Fishers), or even groceries—something traditional bikes often struggle with.